“Forex taught me everything that is important in my life”

 University of California, Los Angeles

-Transferred to UCLA by Psychology major for my final academic history.
+Transferred to UCLA by Psychology major.

 |In Los Angeles, US